bgg11117/SESAME-BERT/README.md

 # SESAME-BERT

 Code for the paper "SESAME-BERT: Attention for Anywhere".
-The code is based on google-research/bert and tommccoy1/hans .
+The code is based on google-research/bert .

 Contact: bgg@cathayholdings.com.tw